 If you’re keen to find the best place to get a socially distanced pint this summer, we have studied government data to discover which area in the UK has the best pub to people ratio.

 If you are planning to head out to the pub in the coming weeks, it’s worth remembering that many businesses are still only taking cashless and contactless payments, so don’t forget your debit card.
-Some banks offer cash incentives for switching current accounts, so you might want to check out our best current accounts before heading to the pub.
+Some banks offer cash incentives for switching current accounts, so you might want to compare current accounts before heading to the pub.

 In the UK there are around 47,000 pubs to serve the 66 million people living in the United Kingdom.
 That’s approximately 1000 pubs per 1.4 million people.